CAFapi/caf-common/codec-json-lzf/README.md

 ---

-Implementation of Codec that supports Serialization and deserialization to and from JSON.
-It is compressed with a high-speed LZF algorithm.
-In some crude tests, this resulted in data that was approximately 60% of the original JSON size with negligible performance impact.
+Implementation of Codec that supports serialization and deserialization to and from JSON.
+The Codec is a high-speed LZF compression algorithm.
+In tests, this resulted in data that was approximately 60% of the original JSON size with negligible performance impact.